liboyang0112/TRExFitter/README.rst

      * BinWidth         : if specified, two things are done: this number is used to decorate the y axis label and the bin content is scaled for bins with a bin width different from this number
      * Type             : can be SIGNAL, CONTROL or VALIDATION; used depending on Fit->FitType; if VALIDATION is set, the region is never fitted; default is SIGNAL
      * DataType         : ASIMOV or DATA.
 Is asimov is set, the limits and significances are computed without taking into acount the data in these region, but a projection of the fit performed in the regions with DATA
+     * Ymax             : if set, it will force the plot to use this value as max y-maxis value
+     * Ymin             : if set, it will force the plot to use this value as min y-maxis value

   * Sample:
      * Type             : can be SIGNAL, BACKGROUND, DATA or GHOST; default is BACKGROUND; GHOST means: no syst, not drawn, not propagated to workspace